• Skip to primary navigation

 • You can swap the yellow squash with zucchini.

 • Swap in whole wheat flour for some of the white flour.
-Because wheat flour will absorb more moisture resulting in a denser texture I would not use more than maybe 1/2 cup.
+Because wheat flour absorbs more moisture and can make the bread denser, I wouldn’t replace more than ½ cup of the all-purpose flour.

 • Vegetable oil or melted coconut oil can be used instead of canola oil.
 Olive oil is not recommended in this recipe.

-• Instead of sour cream use an equal amount of applesauce or plain Greek yogurt.
+• Instead of sour cream, use an equal amount of plain Greek yogurt or applesauce.

 • Add about 1 cup of chocolate chips, raisins, or nuts.